 U.S. Citizenship: Not Required

-Eligible are college graduates who will have a bachelor's degree by June 2014.
-While candidates are expected to have experience with computer programming and an interest in medical research goals, applicants from a wide variety of backgrounds are encouraged.
+Eligible are college graduates who will have a bachelor's degree by June 2015.
+While candidates are expected to have an interest in medical research goals, applicants from a wide variety of backgrounds are encouraged.

 Please note that this fellowship is not offered concurrently with graduate studies.
 However we do hope that for fellows leaving the program, the fellowship will serve as an important stepping-stone towards future medical or graduate studies.